-Participants at the 2018 OHA Female Development Showcase will play three competitive games coached by collegiate coaches, on top of three hours of practice time led by collegiate coaches.
+Participants at the 2019 OHA Female Development Showcase will play three competitive games coached by collegiate coaches, on top of two and a half hours of practice time led by collegiate coaches.

 I can confidently say the Okanagan Hockey Academy had an impact on me as a hockey player but more importantly as a person.
 OHA taught me to bring my best self in all aspects of life including as a student, player and community member.
 I learned many life skills during my time at OHA that I will take with me much longer than my playing career and that is the greatest gift the staff, coaches, billets and community gave to me.
 I strongly believe I am a more well-rounded individual because of my time at OHA.
 I hope any young hockey player with drive, determination and a passion to become a better player and person is able to have the chance to attend somewhere so amazing.
 For me OHA gave me the best balance of academics, athletics, family and social life.
 I am extremely grateful for my time at Okanagan Hockey Academy."